Yoga For Neck Pain: 10 Easy And Effective Poses

 - Gently release the tension in your tailbone, drawing your stomach in as you do so.
 Your rib cage too must rise up and out of your pelvis.

 - Now move your shoulders back and away from the ears, relaxing them as you do so.

-- Let your head reach up to the ceiling of the room, stretching and elongating your spine as if you were being pulled upward.
+- Let your head reach up toward the ceiling of the room, stretching and elongating your spine as if you were being pulled upward.

 - Your breathing should be slow and deep and your throat and face relaxed.
 Keep your chin parallel to the floor throughout.

-- Stay in the pose for a minute.
+- Stay in the pose for 1 minute.

 2. Modified Tadasana Or Seated Mountain Pose

-For a variant on the tadasana, you could do a modified seated version.
+For a variant on tadasana, you could do a modified seated version.

 - Press the bones you sit on into the chair and begin to raise your head to the ceiling while you keep your gaze straight ahead.
 Shoulder must be relaxed and back.

-- Imagine your spine is lengthening as your ribcage expands and rises up.
+- Imagine your spine lengthening as your ribcage expands and rises up.